SoftwareSystemSam/Disparity-Mapping-and-CNN-on-PYNQ-Z1/RPI_files/README.md

 Once that is done, run stereo_calibrate_2.py.
 This will take those calibration images and put them into a file necessary for live disparity mapping.

 Once the stereo calibration is complete, run the FINN_TO_RPI code on the FPGA.
 This will open up a TCP connection and wait for data from the RPI.
 Once the FPGA TCP connection is waiting, you can run disparity_live.
-The RPI will initialise everything needed for disparity mapping, create a flask server so people can view the feed, and establish the TCP connection the FPGA.
+The RPI will initialise everything needed for disparity mapping, create a flask server so people can view the feed, and establish the TCP connection to the FPGA.
 While disparity mapping is running, to fine tune the num_disparities and block_size you can use the keys ('-', '=', '[', ']').
 You can press 'b' to print out benchmarking for performance analysis.
 If you want to quit just press 'q' when on the camera screen.

 <img width="1897" height="925" alt="dog test" src="https://github.com/user-attachments/assets/0994ecf2-0082-4fd7-a223-ac2a049f657b" />